1 12-16 ounce T-bone or ribeye steak, about 1″ thick

 Dry all sides of the steak.

 Liberally cover both sides of the steak with salt.
+Sprinkle with pepper.
 Place on rack over a plate and chill 24 hours, uncovered.

 Place steak on the counter for at least 30 minutes to allow it to come to room temperature.

 Add neutral oil to cover the bottom of the pan.

 When the neutral oil starts to smoke, carefully add steak.